On Tuesday, July 26, 2022, new bylaws regulating the operation of Residential Guest Accommodations (RGAs) were adopted by Council.

 TUPs are valid for 2 years, and may be renewed once for a period of 1-3 years, based on Council review.
 TUPs are granted once they are approved by Council.

-Stream 2 RGA applicants should submit their Temporary Use Permit application and business licence application before September 30, 2022.
+Stream 2 RGA applicants should submit their Temporary Use Permit application and business licence application before October 3, 2022 if possible*.
 This will give Town staff and Council enough time to review each application and determine whether or not to grant a Temporary Use Permit.
-Approved TUPs will be issued before the end of 2022, with enforcement of the new bylaws beginning on January 1, 2023.
+Approved TUPs for the initial intake applicants will be issued before the end of 2022, with enforcement of the new bylaws beginning on January 1, 2023.